bazelbuild/bazel/site/docs/tutorial/cpp.md

 )
 {% endhighlight %}

-Note when depending on a target in the same package, we can just use `:hello-time`, when the target is in other package, a full path from root should be used, like `//lib:hello-greet`.
+Note when depending on a target in the same package, we can just use `:hello-time`.
+When the target is in other package, a full path from root should be used, like `//lib:hello-greet`.

 Now you are ready to build your hello world C++ binary: